yangyang2000/respy/docs/basics.rst

 * calls for the usage of the ``respy`` package,
 * defines a model in ``respy``  based on the initialization file,
-* simulates a data set of agents' choices and state experienes for the specified number of agents and periods based on the parameters values in the initialization file,
+* simulates a data set of agents' choices and state experiences for the specified number of agents and periods based on the parameters values in the initialization file,
-* uses the simulated data as an imput data set to estimate requested parameters based on starting values specialized in the initialization file,
+* uses the simulated data as an input data set to estimate requested parameters based on starting values specialized in the initialization file,
 * simulates a data set for the specified number of agents and periods based on the parameters values in the initialization file.